 Whatever conventions you use in your writing, make sure you follow them.
 If you’re not going to use full-stops at the end of bullet points, make sure that’s the case for every bullet point.
 Furthermore, if you’re going to start your bullet points with verbs, make sure they all start with verbs.
 Above all, keeping your writing consistent helps your readers understand your content better.

-3. Use proper English
+3) Use Proper English

-There is nothing worse than reading something full of grammar and spelling errors.
+Proper English is very important in content marketing – there is nothing worse than reading something full of grammar and spelling errors.
 In fact, they can be very costly.
 They make the writer seem incompetent, and make the readers leave in search of a more credible source of information.
 To be a good writer, you must have a good understanding of proper English.
 Use correct syntax (sentence construction), punctuation and perhaps even software like Grammarly to check your writing for errors.

 If you’re doing research for your writing, it can be tempting to copy what that other people have written.
 After all, they expressed it so perfectly!
 Similarly, you might even consider reusing what you’ve already said before, either earlier in the same piece of writing, or from an external document.